Peyton7890/amplify-tutorial-app/README.md

+A simple note taking app using AWS Amplify

-Source code for the following AWS amplify tutorial https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/
+This is source code for the following AWS amplify tutorial https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/